Karina Willis

 Sadly, 18 months after CAR-T therapy, Karina relapsed and is now undergoing a BMT.
 While CAR-T therapy wasn’t a permanent cure, it gave us a year and a half to strengthen her mind and body.

-Karina is now eight years old and eager to complete her BMT treatment.
+As of August 2024, Karina is eight years old and eager to complete her BMT treatment.
 She loves cooking and enjoys arts and crafts, sharing her creations on her YouTube channel, “Karina Cooks, Crafts, and Explores.”
 An avid learner, she excels in school and has taken up acting, having been cast in a local production of *Seussical* just before her relapse.
 She’s excited to return to the stage as soon as she can.

 Though Karina has faced incredible challenges, I am deeply grateful for CAR-T therapy and the emerging immuno- and cell therapies that are bringing her closer to enjoying a childhood free of cancer.